1866 Court Appearance

 Some 6 weeks before the baptism of their fifth child James, Jonathan and Mary buried children Frederick (aged 4) and Rebecca (2) on October 20th, 1843 in the churchyard of St James.

-Three further children of Jonathan and Mary are buried in the churchyard: Mary Ann was buried on March 25th, 1864 aged 30 years; James buried October 9th, 1866 aged 23 years and Walter buried on September 3rd, 1867, aged 19 years.
+Three further children of Jonathan and Mary are buried in the churchyard: Mary Ann was buried on March 25th, 1864 aged 30 years; James on October 9th, 1866 aged 23 years, and Walter buried on September 3rd, 1867, aged 19 years.

 The Norfolk News dated October 13th, 1866 included a notice of the death of James Rivett, the third son of Mr Jonathan Rivett, farmer, of Great Ellingham.
-James was said to have died on the 4th October of consumption.
+James died on the 4th October of consumption.

 Jonathan Rivett Senior dies 1868